 These gestures are disabled when Trackpad Mode is selected as you can move the remote cursor to reveal the hidden elements.

 Hot Corners are actions triggered when you move your mouse cursor to a corner of you Mac display.
 You can set Hot Corners in System Preferences → Desktop & Screen Saver → Hot Corners.

-To trigger a Hot Corner, simply swipe from a screen-edge corner.
+To trigger a Hot Corner, simply swipe from a corner from your iOS device edges.
 Screens will take care of moving the cursor to that corner for you.

 Just like using your Magic Trackpad!
 Screens sends corresponding keyboard shortcuts for these actions.
 By default, Screens uses the default shortcuts from macOS: